Biospecimens

 Types Of Human Biospecimens

-A selection of the types of human biospecimens that we can acquire.
+A selection of the types of human biospecimens we have available or can collect.

 urine human biofluid research